torserver/PhotoLocos/README.md

 ## Requirements

-1. As a homeowner, I want to be able to catalog my specimens, so that I will remember what I planted.
+1. As a photographer, I want to be able to catalog my favorite locations, so that I share and remember where I found good photo spots.

 ### Example